Falling in love with one's therapist... the crash report.

 Epistemic injustice destroys informed consent.
 Hence Kendra's view that her psychiatrist was withholding information to keep her hooked and paying him.

 People associate the term catfishing with complex narratives designed to create an alternative reality.
-And catfishing fits Kendra's narrative.
-Withholding critical information keeps the client swimming, trying, trying harder to get to the truth, trying, trying harder to prove what a good match they are, trying, trying so hard to make something meaningful out of some gesture or word that could be interpreted as significant if the ambiguous hoped for context is true.
+Withholding critical information keeps the client swimming, trying, trying harder to get to the truth, trying, trying harder in this case, to prove what a good match they are, trying, trying so hard to make something meaningful out of some gesture or word that could be interpreted as significant if the ambiguous hoped for context is true.

 1. Find out which ethical body oversees their work, and go to their website.
 Examples: UKCP BACP 2.
 Fill in the complaint form .
 3. Attach evidence to that form...
 So basically, as soon as I walked out of therapy, my next stop after asking myself why I wont be dead as a result of what has happened - should have been initiating a complaint.
 The reasons why it didn't happen rest within the complaint process itself.
 And in how I personally think of complaints.
 Add the way the therapist had handled minor 'ruptures' - with defence; telling me that I'd misunderstood him - and then going on to repeat what he'd meant me to understand.
 The problem is: I am not the only person who has been accidentally silenced by the complaint procedure.
 Nor am I the only complainant who has been reported to the police.
 No surprise then when I tell you that I believe that the complaint procedure itself needs to be resolved.
 I'm not alone in discovering that if you complain to your thera...